Trump talks trade with China as project linked to his company gets Chinese business

 Last week, MCC said that subsidiary China Jingye had finalized the deal.

-China's interest in building the theme park is connected to its One Belt, One Road initiative, which seeks to expand China's international footprint by pumping hundreds of billions of dollars into railways, roads, ports and other projects across Asia, Africa and Europe.
+China's interest in building the theme park is connected to its Belt and Road initiative, which seeks to expand China's international footprint by pumping hundreds of billions of dollars into railways, roads, ports and other projects across Asia, Africa and Europe.

 MCC did not immediately respond to a request for comment on Tuesday about the deal, or whether the timing is related to negotiations with Trump on trade.

-MNC also did not respond to a request for comment.
+Asked about the matter at a regular news briefing on Wednesday, Chinese Foreign Ministry spokesman Lu Kang said reports linking Trump's changed stance on ZTE with the contract awarded to MCC are an "imaginary story" resulting from US domestic politics.

--- CNN's Cristina Alesci, Melanie Schuman and Laura Dolan contributed to this report.
+-- CNN's Cristina Alesci, Melanie Schuman, Laura Dolan, Steven Jiang and Ivan Watson contributed to this report.